UCSD-SEELab/iot-hd-reading-group/ISLPED/2023/Multi-Objective_Optimization/Multi-Objective_Optimization.md

    ![Graph_2](Graph_2.png)

-   * In vector environments: Better performance improvement and power reduction but worse convergence speed
+   * In vector environments: Better performance improvement and power reduction but worse convergence speed.

 ### Pros and Cons

 * Pros:
-   * Well written and nice speedups
+   * Well written and nice speedups.
 * Cons:
-   * Decrease in number of bits of variables not necessarily equate to faster speed
+   * Decrease in number of bits of variables not necessarily equate to faster speed.
-      * Compiler can implicitly add data type conversions → overhead
+      * Compiler can implicitly add data type conversions which causes overhead.
-   * Not fully automated → still needs human knowledge, manual pruning and vectorization.
+   * Not fully automated → still needs human knowledge, manual pruning in the dataset and vectorization in the apps.
-   * Only show results for simulator (state better performance overall on hardware)
+   * Only show results for simulator (state better performance overall on hardware), but no graphs in hardware.
-   * Search overhead due to sampling time → domain knowledge is important
+   * Search overhead due to sampling time → domain knowledge is important to decrease the time it takes to get a good dataset.